-Well folks, the children of Israel start their last cycle (in the book of
+folks, the children of Israel start their last cycle (in the Book of

-This time the Lord delivered them into the hand of the Philistines for
+more.
+This time the Lord delivered them into the hand of the

-seen a movie or heard a song about the story of Samson, most
+have seen a movie or heard a song about the story of Samson, most

-haven't read it out of their Bible, and have in turn missed a lot of interesting
+haven't read it out of their Bible, and have in turn missed a lot of

-I will praise thee; for I am fearfully and wonderfully
+14 I will praise thee; for I am fearfully and wonderfully

 made: marvellous are thy works; and that my soul knoweth right well.

 15 My substance was not hid from thee, when I was made in

 secret, and curiously wrought in the lowest parts of the earth.